hakonanes/pyvista/doc/api/index.rst

 In this section, you can learn more about how PyVista wraps different VTK mesh types and how you can leverage powerful 3D plotting and mesh analysis tools.
-Highlights of the API include:
+Highlights of the API that include:

 * Pythonic interface to VTK's Python bindings
 * Filtering/plotting tools built for interactivity (see :ref:`widgets`)